nucleom42/rubee/readme.md

 This will create table users and initiate first user with demo credentials.
 email: "ok@ok.com", password: "password"
 Feel free to customize it in the /db/create_users.rb file before running migration.
+Please note user model is default but are free to use any model you need.
+See more examples below.

 Then in the controller you can include the AuthTokenable module and use its methods:
 ```ruby